View all events in this series

 Other shows include John Safran's Race Relations (ABC TV, 2009), which was nominated for two awards at the prestigious Rose d'Or Festival in Switzerland, and Speaking in Tongues (SBS, 2005–6).
 John also co-hosted Sunday Night Safran, a radio talk show on Triple J with cranky but beloved Catholic priest, Father Bob Maguire.

-Joumanah El Matrah is the Executive Director of the Islamic Women’s Welfare Council of Victoria and has published a number of works on Muslim women in Australia.
-Trained as a psychologist, she's a community development worker and has been active in the community welfare sector for ten years.
-She was a member of the Ministerial Advisory Council for Cultural and Linguistic Diversity, Department of Human Services, Victorian Government and one of the directors for the Victorian Women’s Trust.
+Joumanah El Matrah is the CEO of the Australian Muslim Women's Centre for Human Rights (AMWCHR) and a PhD student at Swinburne University – her Doctorate is on counter terrorism and its impact on Muslim communities.
+Joumanah has published a number of works on Muslim women in Australia.
+Trained as a psychologist, Ms El Matrah is a community development worker and has been active in the community welfare sector for 20 years.

 When you think ‘question time’, perhaps you picture rowdy politicians cussing each other out.
 But in our regular series, we’re putting the dignity back into proceedings … along with a generous amount of time.
 It’s one full hour of pure Q&A between you, our audience, moderator Madeleine Morris, and a panel of experts in the evening’s chosen field of inquiry.
 Get informed about the key issues of our time.
 BYO hot potatoes and burning questions.